 Key Takeaways

-• You can eat chocolate chip pancakes if you manage ingredients and portions.
+• You can eat chocolate chip pancakes with diabetes if you choose low-carb or whole-grain flours, limit sugar, and watch portions.

 Understanding Diabetes and Dietary Considerations